-- H2.7 All of the landscape and visual sensitivities listed in the landscape type evaluation apply to this character area.
-Specific to this character area are: - The complex landform and distinctive landmark of Devil's Dyke. - Species-rich woody scrub which includes juniper, a UK priority BAP species. - The distinctive oak, ash and beech woodland hangers. - Panoramic views over the surrounding lowlands, particularly from the popular viewpoints at Ditchling Beacon, Devil's Dyke, and Edburton Hill.
+I.36 All of the landscape and visual sensitivities listed in the landscape type evaluation apply to this character area.Specific to this character area are:

+- The complex landform and distinctive landmark of Devil's Dyke. - Species-rich woodland and woody scrub which includes juniper, a UK priority BAP species. - Panoramic views over the surrounding lowlands, particularly from the popular viewpoints at Ditchling Beacon, Devil's Dyke, and Edburton Hill which are identified as representative views in the View Characterisation and Analysis,